communication in the workplace

-Formal and Informal Communication in the Workplace
+Significance of Formal and Informal Communication in the Workplace

-Let us take a look at the types of communication in the workplace with an example.
-If an employee needs to make a grievance, request, complaint, application, etc., in most cases, they cannot directly contact the company’s CEO.
+Communication plays an essential role in every walk of life.
+It helps people to interchange ideas, feelings, and opinions.
+Formal communication passes through predefined channels within an organization, whereas informal communication happens freely in every direction, and information does not flow through any channel.
+It can be in any form, whether verbal, spoken, written, or non-verbal.
+For example, under formal communication, if an employee needs to make a grievance, request, complaint, application, etc., they cannot directly contact the company’s CEO.
 They need to go through a channel to approve their grievance or request.
 Under informal communication, employees can directly contact the managers without undergoing a process, such as a talking group, etc.

-1. Informal Communication
+What is Informal Communication

 The informal mode of communication does not follow any predefined channel.
 The information does not transfer in a specific chain, and the movement of information is free.
-Such communications involve conversations on feelings, casual discussions, etc. It is a natural type of conversation involving personal and professional life interaction.
+Such communications involve conversations on feelings, casual discussion, etc. It is a natural type of conversation involving personal and professional life interaction.

 Types of Informal Communication

-informal communication is one type of communication in the workplace.
 There are numerous types of informal communication.
 Employees can use it to communicate about critical business issues, share things from their personal life, or build workplace bonding.
 The four types of informal communication are gossip chain, cluster chain, probability chain, and single-strand chain.

 Single Strand